Are You Confident of the Diagnosis?

 Unusual Clinical Scenarios to Consider in Patient Management

-Immune reconstitution inflammatory syndrome (IRIS) causing increased symptoms of cryptococcosis has been described predominately as a complication of antiretrovial therapy for HIV.
+Immune reconstitution inflammatory syndrome (IRIS) causing increased symptoms of cryptococcosis has been described predominately as a complication of antiretroviral therapy for HIV.
 IRIS also occurs as a complication of solid-organ transplantation, even in normal hosts whose immune status has improved.
 Manifestations of IRIS are caused by exuberant tissue inflammation and include fever, lymphadenopathy, meningitis, and cerebral abscesses.
 Cultures are usually negative, and there are no specific tests for it.
 The diagnosis is clinical.

 IRIS is important to recognize since the management differs from persistence or relapse of infection, which are also in the differential diagnosis.
 Severe manifestations of IRIS can be fatal.
 There is no need to change antifungal therapy, and minor manifestations will resolve in days to weeks.
 Corticosteroid therapy along with concurrent antifungals should be administered for moderate to severe IRIS.

-A detailed history for exposure to birds, including pets and work-related, should be performed for individuals on immunomodulating agents, such as TNF inhibitors, as well as HIV-infected and organ transplant patients.
+A detailed history for exposure to birds, including pets and work-related, should be performed for individuals on immunomodulating agents, such as TNF-alpha inhibitors, as well as HIV-infected and organ transplant patients.
 Exposure to birds such as turkeys, chickens, pigeons, and parrots have been linked to cases of cryptococcosis in such individuals, and care should be taken to avoid such exposure.

 Copyright © 2017, 2012 Decision Support in Medicine, LLC.
 All rights reserved.